 Students’ academic standing can be classified in four ways: good, satisfactory, warning, or termination.
 Each program’s director of graduate study is required to maintain an updated and comprehensive census of the status of each student in his/her graduate program.
-Since TA or RA assignments form part of a student’s professional training, performance in those areas can also affect academic standing (see Student Support and Financial Aid).
+Since TA or RA assignments form part of a student’s professional training, performance in those areas can also affect academic standing (see Financing & Support).

 DGSs are also required to update students on a regular basis regarding their academic status; requirements for the scheduling of these notifications are below.

-- Students who are in good standing making both good and timely academic progress.
+- Students in good standing are making both good and timely academic progress.
 No more than one incomplete can be carried on a student record in good standing.

 - Satisfactory standing indicates that a student has encountered difficulties of some kind – inadequate performance or slow progress in coursework, research, writing, etc. Two or more incompletes will, at minimum, result in a shift from good to satisfactory standing.
 This status level has no immediate impact on funding.
 If the concerns impacting a student’s status are not resolved, the student will move on to warning status.

 - Warning status signals chronic or severe problems.
 Students on warning must be given a written notice of their deficiencies and the consequences of those deficiencies.
 Students must also receive clear, written instructions of the steps to be taken (if possible) to regain good or satisfactory standing, and date-specific deadlines (typically one semester) for recovery.
 Such notice must come at the end of every semester that a student is on warning status.
 If the deficiencies are not resolved by the specified deadline, the student on warning moves to termination.
 Although warning could lead to an immediate removal of funding depending on the severity of the problem, the student will typically continue to receive funding in a probationary state during the specified time period.